-Synthetic marijuana, also known as K2 and Spice, is a drug that has become increasingly popular over the years as more younger generations assume it is a legal alternative to marijuana.
+K2, also called Spice, is a synthetic drug often mistaken for a legal version of marijuana.
 Often labeled “not for human consumption” to mask their intent from Food and Drug Administration (FDA) regulations, the dangerous substance continues to appear at local retailers.

 Although many agencies are attempting to combat1 this popular and dangerous substance, K2’s popularity has led to an increased amount of deadly risks.